jennykUMstudent/web-dev-hw/Assignment-07/README.md

 divs: organizes block elements into single or nested groups of other elements. divs make it more clear and elements become more easily identified.

 ids: global identifier that is a unique and specific to each element you label.

 classes: identifier that groups similar elements.

-spans: inline equivalent to <div>; identify content requiring organization or extra styling.
+spans: inline equivalent to divs, spans identify content requiring organization or extra styling.
 You can have multiple, span elements require a class and id for a reference to styling code and information to developers about the inner content.

 alt text describes the image you are using for a few uses, main use being for the visually impaired to be able to screen the image.